 Follow-up and pedagogical supervision

-With more than 260 students in class, IRIS Sup 'remains a structure in which anonymity has no place.
-At the beginning of the year, each student signs an internal regulation, which will govern his relations with the teachers and the pedagogic team.
-The presence in progress is obligatory and the work must be done within the fixed deadlines.
-The dialogue with the administration is constant: whether there is an administrative or pedagogical question, each student will always find an interlocutor.
+With more than 560 face-to-face and distance students, IRIS Sup' remains a structure in which anonymity has no place.
+At the beginning of the year, each student signs an internal regulation, which will govern his relations with the teachers and the teaching team.
+Attendance is mandatory and assignments must be returned within the set deadlines.
+The dialogue with the administration is constant: whether there is an administrative or pedagogical question, each student will always find someone to contact.